jinweiliucu/jinweiliucu.github.io/_pages/about.md

 [08/2024] Our project was funded by NSF RCN-UBE program.
 Many thanks to NSF!

 [02/2024] Our project was supported by FAMU Cyber Policy Institute funded through a $5 million grant from the Hewlett Foundation.
 Many thanks to FAMU Cyber Policy Institute and the Hewlett Foundation!

+[01/2024] Congratulations to Sunday J. Awine!
+He received the Google Scholarship in 2024.
+Many thanks to GOOGLE LLC!

 [09/2022] Our project was funded by Cyber Florida.
 Many thanks to Cyber Florida!